 Compliance with GDPR is mandatory when processing personal data using AI systems.

-AI systems must be safeguarded against unauthorized access and cyber attacks.
+AI systems must be safeguarded against unauthorised access and cyber attacks.

 Trade secrets must be protected when using AI systems.